IMH Research Projects

 Our Faculty conduct research that is related to supporting the social-emotional health and developmental needs of families and young children.
 This work strengthens the IMH Dual-Title Coursework and benefits the Metro-Detroit community through faculty engagement.

-To learn more about our faculty members' research and evalution projects, please visit their lab websites.
+To learn more about our faculty members' research and evaluation projects, please visit their lab websites.

 Dr. Ann Stacks' Early Relationships Laboratory works to understand the ways in which caregiver's interactions and reflective functioning support young children's mental health, especially in the context of family risk and the effectiveness of interventions with families and young children.